raspberrypilearning/tweeting-babbage/worksheet.md

 ![](images/gpio-setup.png)

-If your button press has no effect, make sure your button is wired up correctly and to the correct pins.
+If your button press has no effect, make sure it is wired up correctly and to the correct pins.
 If you can't get it to work try pressing `Ctrl + C` while pressing the button to try to force an exit.

 ## Put it all together